ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Video showing BoxyRoomCardboard.apk in action.
 </p>

-You need to restart the app when missalignment is observed.
+You need to restart the app when misalignment between the headset and the head movement is observed.

-If you have a GearVR capable device but no GearVR you might be able to use [this trick](https://www.youtube.com/watch?v=gWHdzIsRPLg) to activate GearVR developer mode and use GearVR apps or improve the cardboard quality by activating the GearVR developer mode.
-I am not sure if this still works but you can give it a try and let me know if it worked for you.
+CardboardVR lags the time warp function that we can use in GearVR and Daydream apps therefore the head rotation is less smooth.
+If you can please try to use Daydream or GearVR the experience will be noticeably better.

 # Installation on GearVR (apps need to be signed first):